PAFFx/OS-memory-management/README.md

 ## Usage

-run `make` to build executable file and run it.
+use `make` to build executable file and run it.